shobhit1905/HTML-CSS-Projects/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Project-2 : Mini Blog Post Projec
+# Project-2 : Mini Blog Post Project
 This project is a small, static blog post built using HTML and CSS.
 It focuses on showcasing fundamental web development skills, including semantic HTML structure and CSS styling for typography and layout.

 **Key Features:**